Gearbox-protocol/dev-docs/pages/v3/bots/account-manager.md

 Now, let's implement a function allowing bot managers to perform operations with users' accounts via multicalls.
 There are a few safety properties we want this function to satisfy:

-1. The function should revert if anyone except approved managers tries to execute an operation.
+1. The function must revert if anyone except approved managers tries to execute an operation.

    - This can be ensured simply by adding the `onlyManager` modifier.

-2. The function should revert if the manager tries to perform an operation on an account the user hasn't approved.
+2. The function must revert if the manager tries to perform an operation on an account the user hasn't approved.
    For example, the user gives permissions to this bot in `BotList` and allows it to manage his WETH account.
    Then, we must ensure that the bot won't be able to perform operations on his other accounts, or that it can't perform operations on the same account if its owner is changed.